JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 ``type ...; end``               ``nothing``                     "Singleton" :: a Leaf Type or Immutable with no fields.

 ``(...)`` or ``tuple(...)```    ``(1,2,3)``                     "Tuple" :: an immutable data-structure similar to an
                                                                 anonymous immutable type, or a constant array.
-Its storage semantics are TBD.
+                                                                Represented as either an array or a struct.

 ``typealias``                   Not applicable here             Type aliases, and other similar mechanisms of
                                                                 doing type indirection, are resolved to their base